 For more information on Bayou Bodcau, please visit the following website. (https://www.mvk.usace.army.mil/Missions/Recreation/Bayou-Bodcau/)

 Tom Merrill Recreation Area has 20 campsites, all of which have electric hookups.
 Some campsites are closer to the forest, while some are more open within the park.
 All sites are within walking distance of the water.
 Amenities at this recreation area include flush toilets, showers, playground, outdoor exercise equipment, dump station, a game cleaning station, disc golf course, and bike trail.
 The outlet channel, where Bodcau Reservoir drains into the Bodcau Creek, is an excellent place for fishing.

 20 RV/Tent sites (1 Handicap Accessible) with:

 Campground Host available for assistance when stationed on site.

 Campground follows all rules from Title 36, part 327, Code of Federal Regulations.
 A full copy of Title 36, part 327, Code of Federal Regulations can be obtained from one of the Park Rangers, the Campground Hosts, or at the Bayou Bodcau Main Office.
 Regulations are enforced at Bodcau by our Park Rangers, the local Sherif’s Department and the Louisiana Department of Wildlife and Fisheries.

-Only one RV and two tents allowed per site.
+Only one RV and three tents allowed per site.